Upper Structure Triads for Jazz Piano: How to Play Advanced Chords Easily

 C E Bb / D F# A D

-My Two Favorite Upper Structures
+My Favorite Upper Structures

 So far, we've looked at four upper structures - each one is a major triad built from a different scale degree, and these triads can be inverted, 'sawn-off', and doubled in octaves: